 The cool English climate enables producers to make fashionable pinks of crisp acidity and fresh red berry fruits.
 Pinot Noir plays a crucial part in shaping the styles and characteristics for most of them, but there are also a handful of examples where Pinot Meunier plays the leading role.

 More minor red varieties such as Rondo and Dornfelder can also contribute to fruity, light-hearted pink wines.

 This Valentine’s day, try some of our top-scoring English sparkling and still rosés, including stylish examples from London’s urban wineries, scored above 88 points and priced between £14 to £40.

 Planted area: 2,500ha approx

-Styles: Sparkling wines account for 66% of the total production.
-24% are still white.
-Red and rosé account for just 10%.
+Styles: Sparkling wines account for 72% of the total production.
+28% are still wines.
+In 2018, red and rosé account for just 10% of the total production.

 (*Source: 2019 WineGB Industry Survey)